Central Catholic High School

 Religion

 Our Catholic Identity is central to all that we do.
-We pray together each morning and encourage a community feeling by grouping children as BUDDIES across the three grade levels.
-The BUDDIES participate in shared service projects, curriculum challenges (such as the 3-4-5 Geography Bee) and prayer.
+We pray together each morning as a community.
 The C.A.R.E.
-Program (COURTESY, ACCEPTANCE, RESPECT for EVERYONE) helps us stay centered on the practical applications of our faith, and a life of service is encouraged by a variety of projects throughout the year.
+Program (COURTESY, ACCEPTANCE, and RESPECT for EVERYONE) helps us stay centered on the practical applications of our faith, and a life of service is encouraged by a variety of projects throughout the year.
 We attend Mass together and have a coordinated textbook which ensures that the basic tenants of our faith are taught at appropriate times.
 Our Faith Formation Director leads us in prayer, supports our faith practices and provides resources for involving us in the life and devotions of the Church.

 Middles School (Grades 6-8)